 Some would argue that taking the game design as far as premise settings and other gaming elements may be unnecessary, but why not try this?
 Why not go all out and make this as legitimate of a productive gaming experience as possible?

-These are just some base elements of gamification in the workplace, and as you can see, this will greatly improve training as an experience and an effective tool.
+These are just some base elements of gamification in the workplace, and as you can see, this will greatly improve training as an experience and an effective tool. more relevant information is available on gamification examples page.
 It’s time the naysayers give up.